junxit/us-congress-bills-117/derived/amendments.md

 ### 29 U.S.C. § 216

-> in the third sentence, by striking “the first sentence” and inserting “the first or second sentence”; and
+> in the third sentence, by striking “the first sentence” and inserting “the first or second sentence”.

 | | |
 |---|---|